DommanLab/RMCC/narratives/RMCC_ncov_WY.md

 # [Gamma (P.1) Lineage](https://nextstrain.org/community/DommanLab/RMCC/ncov/NM)

+Our data set includes 28 Gamma sequences from Wyoming.
 Gamma sequences have been reported in Wyoming since March 2021.
 Gamma has reduced susceptibility to some monoclonal antibody treatments.
 This phylogeny shows evidence of community transmission of Gamma in Wyoming.

 ```auspiceMainDisplayMarkdown